Operation Peter Pan

 Operation Peter Pan (or Operación Pedro Pan) was a clandestine exodus of over 14,000 unaccompanied Cuban minors ages 6 to 18 to the United States over a two-year span from 1960 to 1962.
-They were sent after parents feared that Fidel Castro and the Communist party were planning to terminate parental rights and place minors in communist indoctrination centers, commonly referred to as the Patria Potestad.
+They were sent by parents who feared, on the basis of unsubstantiated rumors propagated by the US, that Fidel Castro and the Communist party were planning to terminate parents' legal custody (or "patria potestad", in Spanish) of their children, and place minors in alleged "communist indoctrination centers".
+No such actions by the Castro regime ever took place.

-The program consisted of two main components: the mass evacuation of Cuban children via airplane to the United States – Miami as a particularly common hub – and the programs set up to care for them once they arrived.
+The program consisted of two main components: the mass transportation of Cuban children via airplane to the United States – Miami as a particularly common hub – and the programs set up to care for them once they arrived.
 Both were led by Father Bryan O. Walsh of the Catholic Welfare Bureau.
 The operation was the largest exodus of minor refugees in the Western Hemisphere at the time.
 It operated covertly out of fear that it would be viewed as an anti-Castro political enterprise.

 Origins

 Aftermath of the Cuban Revolution

 Following the Cuban Revolution of 1959, but more importantly after the regime's October 1960 move to nationalize industries, the first wave of Cuban immigrants left for the United States.
 These upper and upper-middle classes were not tied to Batista's government (those left in the days following the overthrow of Batista) but had economic livelihoods incompatible with the regime's goals.
-Most, if not all, thought it to be a temporary departure, imagining a life where they would return to Cuba once the United States liberated the country from both Fidel Castro and the spreading Communist movement.
+Most, if not all, thought it to be a temporary departure, imagining a life where they would return to Cuba once another regime came to power in the country.

-Another wave of Cubans left upon the failure of the Bay of Pigs Invasion and the subsequent announcement by Castro that he was a Marxist-Leninist.
+An additional wave of Cubans left upon the failure of the Bay of Pigs Invasion and the subsequent announcement by Castro that he was a Marxist-Leninist.

 This proclamation of a new order acted as a catalyst to leave to those who had adopted a "wait and see" attitude to developments.
 This third wave of Cuban immigrants was predominantly middle class.
 This wave of Cuban immigrants included middle merchants and management, landlords, mid-level professionals and a significant representation of skilled unionized workers.
 The constituents of these different classes looked on warily at the closures of private universities and schools in 1961 since these actions played into their fears that the government would take over the education of their children.